siemens/meta-iot2050/README.md

 NOTE: The used SWUpdate package does not contain a web-app example.

-SWUpdate will write the image to the unused root partition and sets the necessary U-Boot variables.
+SWUpdate will write the image to the unused root partition and updates the EFI Boot Guard state.
+EFI Boot Guard is the bootloader that controls which of the two kernels and root file systems are booted.

 3. Reboot the system into the new root file system.
 The switch between the root file systems occurs automatically and requires no user interaction.